megalus/stela/dev_to.md

 DB_PASSWORD = env.DB_PASSWORD
 API_TIMEOUT = env.API_TIMEOUT  # From custom loader
 ```

-On startup, Stela loads your dotenv files, then calls the custom loader, merging its results into env_data.
-Existing os.environ values are never overwritten.
+On startup, Stela loads your dotenv files, then calls the custom loader and merges its returned values into the loaded data.
+Values already present in `os.environ` are never overwritten.

-### Extensively customizable
+### Extensibility

-Don't want to infer types?
+Don't want automatic type inference?
 Prefer a different file format?
-Stela has a lot of customization options.
-Check out the full docs for: https://megalus.github.io/stela/
+Define a deafult environment?
+Disable logs?
+Stela is flexible — check https://megalus.github.io/stela/ for all customization options.

-### Conclusion & Next Steps
+### Conclusion & next steps

 Stela brings structure, safety, and simplicity to environment variable management in Python.
 You get:

 * Zero-boilerplate type inference
-* Easy separation of settings and secrets
+* Clear separation of settings and secrets
-* Clear multi-environment support
+* Straightforward multi-environment support
-* Extensible custom loader
+* Extensible custom loaders

-Ready to give it a try?
-Check out the full docs at https://megalus.github.io/stela/ and start cleaning up your configuration today!
+Ready to try it?
+Visit the docs at https://megalus.github.io/stela/ and start cleaning up your configuration today.

+If this helped or you have questions, please leave a comment below — I'm happy to answer.

 Happy coding! 🚀